A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 As I mentioned before, it is not always obvious or even possible to immediately determine whether an identity thief is using your Social Security number.
 If you suspect that might be the case, there are a few things you can do:

-1. Contact the Social Security Administration and ask them to help you out with the problem;
+1. Contact the Social Security Administration and ask them to help you out with the problem.

-2. Regularly check your credit reports;
+2. Regularly check your credit reports.

 No, you shouldn’t.
 Instead, you should keep all your personally identifiable information (PII) as safe as possible.
+In today’s world, our personal information is mostly digital.
+Online security, cyber hygiene, and browsing habits are more important than ever.

 Keep your digital identity private